Dear Maa: Critical response

 Dear Maa received generally positive reviews from critics.
 The Times of India praised Jaya Ahsan's "restrained yet textured performance" and noted that "Chowdhury handles the delicate subject matter with sensitivity, creating a film that resonates deeply with contemporary audiences."

 Outlook India commended the film's "admirably unsentimental, candid gaze at maternal hesitation" and called Ahsan's performance "terrific," noting that "she brings remarkable depth to a character grappling with complex emotions about motherhood."

 The film's handling of adoption themes received particular attention, with critics noting its thoughtful approach to the social and legal intricacies of adoption in India.
 Anandabazar Patrika highlighted Chowdhury's direction, stating that "he creates a nuanced narrative that challenges conventional notions of family and motherhood while maintaining emotional authenticity throughout."

 Audience response

 Audience responses were generally favorable, with many viewers mentioning the film's emotional impact and sensitive handling of adoption themes.
 The film was also noted for generating discussion about adoption practices and perceptions of motherhood in India.

-Impact

-Dear Maa generated significant discussion about adoption practices and perceptions of motherhood in India.
-The associated panel discussions and brand partnerships aimed to reduce stigma around adoption and highlight diverse family formations.
-The film was also noted for its contribution to Bengali cinema's exploration of contemporary social issues, with The Statesman describing it as "the most evocative Bengali film since Rituparno Ghosh" for its sensitive portrayal of complex relationships.